knharrington/motesea-pittags/README.md

 ## Current State

-The app is not live nor utilizing data from a current experiment.
-This draft is built on a static dataset resulting from many tagged fishes that were detected by antennas and loops in a natural setting in October 2023.
-User interface elements regarding both habitats and the fish are arbitrary and were fabricated to demonstrate an example experiment.
-Files stored in the `data` folder are unavailable for download.
+The app is now live and utilizing data from a current experiment (testing phase).

 ## Image Credit